They Call Him OG: Box office

 The film grossed ₹155 crores worldwide on its opening day and ₹100 crores in the domestic box office.
 In North America, the film also unexpectedly grossed $3.13 million in the Wednesday premieres, becoming the second-highest premier grosser in the region after Kalki 2898 AD (2024) for Telugu cinema.
 DVV Entertainment announced that the film grossed 308 crores in 21 days.
 In North America alone, the film grossed $5.8 million and became the eighth-highest grossing Telugu film in the region.
 Overall overseas is around $7.33 million.

-Pre-sequel
+Future

-A prequel and sequel, titled They Call Him OG II, was revealed in the end credits of the film.
+A prequel and sequel, titled They Call Him OG II, was also revealed in the end credits of the film.
+On June 25, 2026, Sujeeth and Kalyan officially announced the production of a sequel, which will expand the universe to establish the OG Universe.